iantanwx/cerebria/_posts/2016-06-07-recursive-solutions-in-scala.md

 share:
 ---

 Since I didn't have much of an idea of what I should write as my maiden post, I thought I'd just share some thoughts on Martin Odersky's Functional Programming Principles in Scala, which I'm now taking on Coursera, and my solutions for Week 1 and 2's assignments.
+From here on out, I'm mostly going to use this blog to consolidate the things I learn.

 The Substitution Principle
 --------------------------